 The perfect travel belt?
 I’m sure there are better options in existence, but none as affordable as this.
 Arcade belts use elastic webbing and plastic buckles.
 This means you’ll get the perfect adjustment for your waist and there’s no need to remove it for airport security.

 I’ve worn Merrell since I started travelling back in 2007.
 It’s not that I’m some obsessed fanboy, it just happens that every time I need an upgrade, Merrell happens to be the best option.
 I try to get something that’s fairly rugged and can handle some rough terrain, yet still has a casual-enough look to it.
-The Moab line has several options that cover this.

 Again, personal preference.
 I bought a pair in Bangkok for about four dollars.
 I wore them every single day for over three months before they finally broke.